nfttoken/oychain/README.md

 ### Full node on the test network

-KCC supports connecting to the official proof-of-staked-authority based test network.
+OYchain supports connecting to the official proof-of-staked-authority based test network.

 ```shell
 $ geth --testnet console